Esri/resource-proxy/README.md

 * See the README.md file in the folder of the proxy you want to install for platform specific requirements.

-## Issues

-Found a bug or have a question?
-Check out the [SUPPORT](https://github.com/Esri/resource-proxy/blob/master/SUPPORT.md) information page.

 ## License

 Copyright 2014-2021 Esri